Occupational health law: detailed implementation procedures

 Also updated:

-• When additional information relevant to risk assessment is brought to the employer's attention
+• When additional information relevant to a risk assessment comes to the employer's attention

 For companies with more than 50 employees: